- Use your basic analytics data to supplement results data

 - Use analytics to generate hypotheses for experimentation and personalization campaigns

 Reporting and analytics are powerful tools in your arsenal for generating ideas for experimentation.
-They help you focus your testing on important opportunities.
-After your first test, your Optimizely Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.
+They help you focus your experimentation on important opportunities.
+After your first experiment, your Optimizely Results will help provide key insights; but your analytics tools can provide important parts of this picture as well.

 This article walks through a few ways to use basic reporting for hypothesis generation.
 The examples below are from Google Analytics, but you can apply the same principles in other platforms.
 Many of these platforms integrate with Optimizely, so you can build a robust picture of your visitors’ behaviors.